Without it, we would not have brains capable of making mathematical abstractions.

 If I am mistaken in that – then please say so.

-If I am not mistake in that, then it seems to me, the foundational assumptions of that perspective have clearly been falsified (beyond all reasonable doubt – by the experimental evidence available).
+If I am not mistaken in that, then it seems to me, the foundational assumptions of that perspective have clearly been falsified (beyond all reasonable doubt – by the experimental evidence available).

 Thus it really does seem to be clearly the case that it is the process of evolution that has instantiated the conditions that allow for the existence of systems capable of postulating the theorems of set theory (or any other branch of logic or mathematics – be they instantiated in Zermelo or Fraenkel or Godel or anyone else).